The Grizzly Letters

 Up to 3 minutes.
 Front-facing phone video works perfectly — no production needed.
 Files up to 8 MB.
 If yours is larger, email it to mick@walkingwithgrizzlies.com.

-It comes straight to me.
-Nothing is broadcast without your explicit permission above.
-You can withdraw your permission anytime before I publish an episode using your submission — just email me.
+By sending this, you're giving me permission to share your story on the show unless you've asked me not to above.
+You can change your mind anytime before I publish an episode that uses it — just email me.
 Once an episode is released, it stays as released.